ardatan/graphql-tools/website/docs/remote-schemas.md

 1. Create a [executor](#creating-a-executor) that can retrieve results from that schema
 2. Use [`introspectSchema`](#introspectschemaexecutor-context) to get the schema of the remote server
 3. Use [`makeRemoteExecutableSchema`](#makeremoteexecutableschemaoptions) to create a schema that uses the executor to delegate requests to the underlying service
+4. Create a [subscriber][#creating-a-subscriber] that can retrieve real time results from that schema (Optional only if you are using GraphQL Subscriptions)

 ### Creating an executor